ISO 26262-Compliant Safety Analysis Methods

 • Fault tolerance of the software, etc.

-2. Security Analysis in the Design Phase of Software Architecture
+2. Safety Analysis in the Design Phase of Software Architecture

 3. Analysis of Safety-Related Failures at the Software Architecture Level